tum-esi/SEEMQTT/Code/ESP32/IBE/README.md

 # Identity Based Encryption (IBE) for ESP32
 IBE folder

-- ibe_esp32: This folder contains two sub project
+- ibe_esp32: This folder contains
-  - ibe_ESP32: to test all the IBE process locally
+  - ibe_ESP32:  which is used to test all the IBE operation locally.
+ESP32 will be used as PKG to  perform setup and extract operation.
+Also, it will be used to perform Encryption and Decryption.
-  - ibe_mqtt: to connect with mqtt broker and receive the IBE public parameters.
+  - esp32_crosscompile: which contains precompiled GMP and PBC libraries.
+These libraries are required to run IBE test on ESP32.
 - ibe_linux: this folder contains:
-  - **bonehfranklin.c**:  the IBE implementation. (where I can find the input parameters?)
-  - **ibemqtt**:
-  - **ibemqttsub**:
+  - **bonehfranklin.c**:  the Boneh and Franklin implementation of IBE.